VoxelCubes/PanelCleaner/README.md

 - [Comic Text Detector](https://github.com/dmMaze/comic-text-detector) for finding text bubbles and generating the initial mask.

-- [Manga OCR](https://github.com/kha-white/manga-ocr) for detecting which bubbles only contain symbols or numbers.
+- [Manga OCR](https://github.com/kha-white/manga-ocr) for detecting which bubbles only contain symbols or numbers, and performing the dedicated OCR command.

 ## License